jdeluyck/kcoreorg-website/_posts/2025/2025-09-15-proxmox-sdn-ipv6.md

 ## Forwarding traffic with socat

 With socat I had a [systemd](https://systemd.io/) service file per port that I wanted to forward traffic between IPv6 and IPv4.
-For example, to forward HTTPS traffic (TCP/443) to 10.10.0.1, I created `/etc/systemd/system/socat-443.service`:
+For example, to forward HTTPS traffic (TCP/443) to 10.10.0.1, I created `/etc/systemd/system/socat-443.service`{: .filepath}:

 ```ini
 [Unit]